JEMPERLI was studied across multiple tumor types

 Getting medical treatment right away may help keep these problems from becoming more serious.

-Your healthcare provider will check you for these problems during treatment with JEMPERLI and may treat you with corticosteroid or hormone replacement medicines.
-If you have severe side effects, your healthcare provider may also need to delay or completely stop treatment with JEMPERLI.
+Your healthcare provider will check you for these problems during treatment with JEMPERLI.
+Your healthcare provider may treat you with corticosteroid or hormone replacement medicines.
+Your healthcare provider may also need to delay or completely stop treatment with JEMPERLI, if you have severe side effects.

 The most common side effects of JEMPERLI when given alone for dMMR solid tumors include tiredness and weakness, low red blood cell count (anemia), diarrhea, nausea, constipation, and vomiting.